RightsandWrongsgit/ARMTEC/book/drupalbasics.md

 If we assume you found all that to your liking, then turn to our [CI/CD Drupal Base Project](../book/drupalcicd.md) to get rolling with your own first project.
 This workflow uses Lando and Platform.sh as local-host connected [containers.](https://code.visualstudio.com/docs/devcontainers/containers) One of the key [benefits of a containerization approach](https://www.mendix.com/blog/benefits-of-containerization/) is the simplicity of building, destroying, and rebuilding a Drupal website.
 Don't worry, that workflow set up provided does this in a way that stores your work, lets you backtrack to recover from 'mess ups', and makes learning itself also an iterative process.

+## Learning Sources

+Besides this site itself, there are a ton of resources to learn more about Drupal.
+Never one to reinvent the wheel checkout a solid list from [Selwyn Polit's Site.](https://selwynpolit.github.io/d9book/learn)  One he may have overlooked that is real strong is called [WebWash from Ivan Zugec](https://www.webwash.net/) over in Australia; he reviews things with real practical 'how to' depth.
+When I was first learning Drupal one of my favorites was the [Code Karate Kid and his 'another daily dose of Drupal' videos;](https://www.youtube.com/@codekaratetutorials) these are somewhat dated at this point but many modules he reviews has current versions worth checking out.
+I love how brief they are and wish the new Drupal [Project Browser wish is a better way to find valuable contributed modules](https://www.drupal.org/project/project_browser) would require or at least encourage module developers to provide these type of brief video overviews there.
+Perhaps this is your [Open Source Contribution Opportunity](../book/opensource.md)

 <br>
 <br>
 <br>